Jorgmassih/mysql-scriptor/README.md

   database:
 ```

-> **Important Note**: make sure the user you are using has Privileges to Grant to other users.
+> **Important Note**: make sure the user you are using has Privileges to Grant other users.
 In the above example, the user `root` were used.

+### Using a configuration file

 You can specify the MySQL configuration in a file and create a bind volume to the path `/etc/mysql/my.cnf` in the container.
-Thi configuration file must have to follow the [MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/option-files.html) for `my.cnf` file but just with the `[client]` group.
+This configuration file must have to follow the [MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/option-files.html) for `my.cnf` file but just with the `[client]` group.

 ```ini
 # my-config.cnf